-Afternoon 1 – Historic Town Center
+Charleston Historic Town Center

-We arrived at our hotel around lunchtime, so we set out on foot to find some of the southern food Charleston is famous for.
+We arrived at our central Charleston hotel around lunchtime, so we set out on foot to find some of the southern food Charleston is famous for.
 It wasn’t long before we found an authentic southern food restaurant on Meeting Street called Jestine’s Kitchen.

 Celine ordered a Shrimp Po’ Boy sandwich with deep-fried okra, which ranks among the best meals she ate the whole trip!
 My deep fried shrimp basket was good, but I kept wishing I had a Po’ Boy too.